cvilas/guidance/process/process.md

   - One step automated testing
   - One step to build and deploy
 - No separate Field Operations Team.
 Forward deploy members of the development team instead.
 Rationale:
-  - Eliminates a layer of separation between builders and users, and enables direct feedback between the two
+  - Eliminates a layer of separation between builders and users, and enables lossless direct feedback
   - Engineers must 'eat their own dog food'
   - Effective diagnosis and problem-fixing in the field requires deep knowledge of how the system is engineered